1. Zito family

 Puppy Health Guarantee

 This puppy must be taken to the veterinarian within the first 3 days of receiving the dog.
-A copy of the vet visit must be provided to Brick House Doodles within 10 days.
+A copy of the vet visit must be provided to us.
 If this is not done the health guarantee becomes invalid.
 If for any reason you can no longer care for your dog.
 We are happy to have them come back to us.
 Under no circumstances will any money be refunded included any additional fees associated with the care of your dog.

-Should the puppy be diagnosed within 1 yr of life by two unassociated veterinarians with a life threatening congenital defect/disease considered to seriously impact the quality of life or in the unfortunate event that the puppy dies.
+Should the puppy be diagnosed within 1 yr of life by a veterinarian with a life threatening congenital defect/disease considered to seriously impact the quality of life or in the unfortunate event that the puppy dies.
 The breeder must be notified of the situation within 7 days of the veterinarian's determination and sent the vet report.
 The breeder will not be responsible for any expenses incurred.
-Once Brick House Doodles is able to review all the information a replacment puppy will be given if applicable.
-It is the buyers responsibility to have an autopsy performed to determine the cause of death.
+Once we review all the information a like puppy will be given if applicable.
+It is the buyers responsibility to have an autopsy performed to determine the cause of death if the puppy passes away suddenly.

 There are certain disorders that may be caused by environmental factors and will not be covered under our health guarantee.
 Including allergies, mites, mange, kennel cough, common parasites, bacteria, fungus, infections, virus, fleas and ticks.
 Physical problems which could be the result of injury, over/under feeding, parvo or not up to date records of vaccinations.
 Hypoglycemia, coccidiosis and giardia will not be covered since it can easily happen in puppies especially if stressed from moving to new homes.
 Undescended testicles, bite, hernias, minor hip dysplasia, eye irritations or any condition that is considered treatable and not life threatening will not be covered under this contract.
 We cannot guarantee size, color, coat, temperament or training ability at maturity.
 In no way is the breeder responsible for any vet bill ever.